antho0407-lab/the-attache-desk/src/content/brief/moving-schools-keeping-pace.md

 When a posting is confirmed, families typically ask two questions about schools: which ones are good, and which ones have places.
 The third question, the one that matters most for a child who will move again in three or four years, often comes later than it should: which curriculum will travel with them?

 The International Baccalaureate was created in Geneva in 1968 precisely to answer this question.
 Its founders at the International School of Geneva (Ecolint) needed a qualification that would be recognised by universities across multiple countries, because the children of international civil servants and diplomats could not afford to have their secondary education reset every time a parent was reassigned.
-The IB Diploma is now accepted by universities in over 160 countries, and the full IB continuum, from the Primary Years Programme through to the Diploma, is designed around the assumption that students will move.
+Each year, more than 4,500 universities in over 110 countries and territories receive IB student transcripts, and the full IB continuum, from the Primary Years Programme through to the Diploma Programme, is designed around the reality that students may move.

 That founding logic is still the clearest argument for choosing an IB school at the start of a posting, particularly for families who know they will rotate more than once.
 A student who begins the IB Middle Years Programme in Geneva and continues it in Brussels or Vienna is working within the same framework, assessed on the same criteria, and presents a coherent academic record to a university admissions office.